Cray-HPE/docs-csm/operations/power_management/Shut_Down_and_Power_Off_the_Management_Kubernetes_Cluster.md

 ### Prerequisites

 An authentication token is required to access the API gateway and to use the `sat` command.
-See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) and "SAT Authentication" in the Shasta Admin Toolkit (SAT)  product documentation.
+See the [System Security and Authentication](../security_and_authentication/System_Security_and_Authentication.md) and "SAT Authentication" in the Shasta Admin Toolkit (SAT) product stream documentation.

 - A work-around may be required to set an SSH key when running the `sat bootsys shutdown --stage platform-services` command below if performing a re-install of a 1.4.x system.